Purple Haze Cannabis Strain (Everything You Need to Know & More!)

 Growing Purple Haze

-Availability of Purple Haze is almost nonexistent.
-After a little research, it appears that there are offers as high as $80 USD for a 1/8… Your best bet is to either purchase the parents and cross them yourself, purchase the feminized (don't take chance with your seeds - males don't produce medicine and are only useful for crossing strains) Purple Haze seeds online (10 for $100), OR find a grower who already has the plant and purchase a clone - a cutting near the lower base of the plant where there are the most root growth chemicals.
+The availability of Purple Haze is almost nonexistent.
+After a little research, it appears that there are offers as high as $80 USD for a 1/8… Your best bet is to grow them in your own zip code.
+Either purchase the parents and cross them yourself, purchase the feminized (don't take chance with your seeds - males don't produce medicine and are only useful for crossing strains) Purple Haze seeds online (10 for $100), OR find a grower who already has the plant and purchase a clone - a cutting near the lower base of the plant where there are the most root growth chemicals.

 When you consider body chemistry and the amount of variation of cannabis genetics, it can be hard to pinpoint what a particular strain will do for you.
-However; Purple Haze OG has incredible reviews and proves to remain a classic even after 30+ years.
+However, Purple Haze OG has incredible reviews and proves to remain a classic even after 30+ years.
 With hints of that famous purple berry aroma, this beautiful purple bud is sure to deliver an instant spark of bliss.
+Whether it's medical advice that led you to this purple beauty, or you're a recreational toker looking for a throwback, Purple Haze is well worth a try!